Image reconstruction with the JWST Interferometer: Datasets

 \subsection{Wolf-Rayet 137}

 The colliding wind binary system WR~137 is comprised of a carbon-rich (WC-type) Wolf-Rayet together with a hot O9-spectrum companion \citep{WR1371985,WR1372001}.
-Classified as an episodic dust producer, variation in the strength of the colliding wind interaction mediated by orbital phase results in a $\sim13$\,yr periodicity evident in the infrared light curve.
-In common with other such ``pinwheel'' systems, this dust streams away carried on the fast winds, creating expanding structures that engrave the physics of wind and orbit in nested shells with spiral morphology that may be bright in the near- and mid-infrared.
+Classified as an episodic dust producer, variation in the strength of the colliding wind interaction mediated by orbital phase results in a $\sim13$\,yr periodicity evident in the long term infrared light curve.
+In common with other such ``pinwheel'' systems, the dust streams outwards carried on the fast winds, creating expanding structures that engrave the physics of wind and orbit in nested shells with spiral morphology that may be bright in the near- and mid-infrared.

 Over three observing runs in 2022, WR~137 and its calibrator target HD~228337 were observed by \ami as part of DD-ERS program 1349 (PI: R. Lau).
 Primary-dithered observations were taken through the \fblue and \fred filters.
-These observations did not significantly exceed $30\rm{k}$ counts so all groups of the ramp were used here.
+These observations did not significantly exceed $30\rm{k}$ counts so all groups up the ramp were used here.
 Further details about the observation configuration/schedule are given in \Cref{tab:wr137_schedule}.

 This schedule is significantly more complicated due to a mirror tilt event during the first observing run, after almost all the science data had been taken but none of the calibrator data.
 After the mirror tilt event, this run was abandoned and rescheduled without taking any calibrator observations.
-This is because, even if the calibrator data were taken, there would be a differently aberrated wavefront between the two targets.
-This would result in a significant wavefront error on any science observables derived from this dataset using conventional methods.
-The second observing run was performed two days after the mirror tilt event, which included the calibrator target.
+Such a rapid change in optical state renders PSF reference data unhelpful: it would embody a differently aberrated wavefront to the science target.
+The second observing run was performed two days after the mirror tilt event, now including the calibrator and science target.

-These observations have previously been analysed by \citet{2024ApJ_RyanLau}, using a variety of extraction pipelines \citep[\texttt{ImPlaneIA}, \texttt{AMICAL}, and \texttt{SAMPip}:][]{ImPlaneIA,amical,sampip} and image reconstruction algorithms \citep[\texttt{bsmem}, \texttt{squeeze}, and \texttt{IRBis}:][]{BSMEM,squeeze,irbis}.
+These observations have previously been analysed by \citet{2024ApJ_RyanLau}, using a variety of extraction pipelines \citep[\texttt{ImPlaneIA}, \texttt{AMICAL}, and \texttt{SAMPip}:][]{ImPlaneIA,amical,sampip} and image reconstruction algorithms \citep[\texttt{BSMEM}, \texttt{Squeeze}, and \texttt{IRBis}:][]{BSMEM,squeeze,irbis}.